 Meaning

-In the quote “When I was teaching in the 1960s in Boston, there was a great deal of hope in the air.
-Martin Luther King Jr. was alive, Malcolm X was alive great, great leaders were emerging from the southern freedom movement.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+The message behind “When I was teaching in the 1960s in Boston, there was a great deal of hope in the air.
+Martin Luther King Jr. was alive, Malcolm X was alive great, great leaders were emerging from the southern freedom movement.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme